Healthcare Training Institute - Quality Education since 1979

 ♦ Reason # 3 - Separating Seems Too Overwhelming

 I asked Jack to picture continuing to live with Minnie’s infidelity and related difficulties.
-I stated, "obviously, a separation is traumatic.
+I stated, "Obviously, a separation is traumatic.
 You may want to take some time to consider which would be worse for you.
 The trauma of separating, or the reality of continuing to live in a damaged relationship.
-Deciding which would be the most painful might help you may the decision whether or not to stay with Millie."
+Deciding which would be the most painful might help you may the decision whether or not to stay with Minnie."

 ♦ Reason # 4 - "I am Responsible for Taking Care of My Partner"

 I stated to Sean, "If you are no longer committed to Kim in a meaningful way, you cannot do much to restore or nurture her sense of self.
 Although separating is likely to be difficult for both you and Kim, you may want to consider that Kim would be better off finding support from others in her life.
 It seems that you are sacrificing yourself for what you think is best for Kim.
 Would it be better for Kim to have a chance to separate from you and have a chance to meet someone who genuinely wants to share a life with her?"

 Have you treated a Sean whose feelings of responsibility towards their partner are interfering with his or her decision regarding leaving their relationship?
 Would playing this section in your next session be beneficial?

 In this section, we have discussed helping couples recovering from infidelity assess their reasons for staying together as a couple.
-We will specifically discuss four reasons based upon insecuritiespartners may choose to stay in a relationship.
-These reasons based upon insecurities for staying together are "I can’t make it on my own", "my religion says my marriage vow cannot be broken", "the idea of separating is too overwhelming", and "I’m responsible for taking care of my partner".
+We specifically discussed four reasons based upon insecurities that partners may choose to stay in a relationship.
+These reasons based upon insecurities for staying together are "I can’t make it on my own," "My religion says my marriage vow cannot be broken," "The idea of separating is too overwhelming," and "I’m responsible for taking care of my partner."